-- that structural similarity as well as physical-chemical and basic toxicological parameters are in the same range; - that the hydrolysis of the target and source substances is both rapid and complete, leading to the formation of the same silanol hydrolysis products (cyclohexylmethylsilanediol and dicyclopentylsilanediol); and - that the formed silanol substance are exclusively relevant in terms of bioavailability and hence would drive the systemic toxicity and possessing similar toxicological profile.
+- that structural similarity as well as physical-chemical and basic toxicological parameters are in the same range; - that the hydrolysis of the target and source substances is both rapid and complete, leading to the formation of the same silanol hydrolysis products (hexadecylsilanetriol); and - that the formed silanol substance are exclusively relevant in terms of bioavailability and hence would drive the systemic toxicity and possessing similar toxicological profile.

-In your comments to the draft decision you did not provide considerations to the specific endpoint subject to the decision.
+In your comments to the draft decision you did not provide considerations to the specific endpoint, subject to the decision.

-After receiving the draft decision you updated your registration with submission number and changed the testing strategy.
+After receiving the draft decision you updated your registration with the submission number and changed the testing strategy.

-ECHA notes that although you have unticked the IUCLID tick box 'experimental study planned' you still have an intention of testing an analogue substance (trichloro(propyl)silane (CAS No 141-57-1, EC No 205-489-6) in order to fulfil the standard information requirement for Pre-natal developmental toxicity (Annex IX, Section 8.7.2.) of the registered substance.
+ECHA notes that although you have unticked the IUCLID tick box 'experimental study planned' you still have an intention of testing an analogue substance (trichloro(propyl)silane (CAS No 141-57-1, EC No 205-489-6) in order to fulfil the standard information requirement for a Sub-chronic toxicity study (90-day) (Annex IX, Section 8.6.2.) and a Pre-natal developmental toxicity study (Annex IX, Section 8.7.2.) of the registered substance.
 ECHA has to examine in the context of the testing proposal examination any intention of testing, including testing of an analogue substance, to ensure that the proposed strategy of generation of data is tailored to the relevant information needs for the endpoint and the dossier under the assessment.
-As your intention of testing an analogue substance trichloro(propyl)silane (CAS No 141-57-1, EC No 205-489-6, hereafter referred as "source substance") is clearly demonstrated in your recent update (submission number substance"), the decision-making process of the testing proposal will continue.
+As your intention of testing an analogue substance trichloro(propyl)silane (CAS No 141-57-1, EC No 205-489-6, hereafter referred as "source substance") is clearly demonstrated in your recent update (submission number), the decision-making process of the testing proposal will continue.
 ECHA has assessed your changed testing strategy.
-ECHA has considered first the scientific validity of the proposed read-across and grouping approach (preliminary considerations; Section 0, below), before assessing the testing proposed (Section 1, below).
+To the extent that all (human health related) proposed testing relies on the same read-across justification, ECHA has considered first the scientific validity of the proposed read-across and grouping approach (preliminary considerations; Section 0, below), before assessing the testing proposed (Section 1, Section 2, below).